wbt-web-support/web-audit/docs/COMPANY_INFO_VERIFICATION.md

 ## Overview

-This feature enhances the website audit system by allowing users to specify expected company information when creating an audit session.
+This feature enhances the website audit system by allowing users to specify expected company information when creating an audit project.
 The AI analysis will then verify whether this information is correctly displayed on the website and flag any discrepancies.

 ## Feature Components

-### 1. Enhanced Session Creation Form
+### 1. Enhanced Project Creation Form

-When creating a new audit session, users can now provide:
+When creating a new audit project, users can now provide:

 - **Company Name**: Expected company name to verify on the website
 - **Phone Number**: Expected phone number to verify on the website